-The share of investments held in a given firm is 1.8% higher if the firm is managed by a coethnic CEO at the relevant point in time (CoethnicCEO{ijt} = 1).
+The share of investments held in a given firm is 1.8% higher if the firm is managed by a coethnic CEO at the relevant point in time (CoethnicCEOijt = 1).
 This is shown in the top panel of Table 1.
-Similarly, the fraction of her investments an investor holds in a firm is 2% greater when she has maximum ethnic proximity to the firm's CEO (CEOCoethnicityIndex{ijt} = 1 vs. = 0).11 Columns 3 and 4 show that Investment{ijt} is 3.5% higher if firm j is managed by a coethnic board at time t (CoethnicBoard{ijt} = 1), and 8.5% greater when investor i has maximum ethnic proximity to the firm's board (BoardCoethnicityIndex{ijt} = 1 vs. = 0).
+Similarly, the fraction of her investments an investor holds in a firm is 2% greater when she has maximum ethnic proximity to the firm's CEO (CEOCoethnicityIndexijt = 1 vs. = 0).
+Columns 3 and 4 show that Investmentijt is 3.5% higher if firm j is managed by a coethnic board at time t (CoethnicBoardijt = 1), and 8.5% greater when investor i has maximum ethnic proximity to the firm's board (BoardCoethnicityIndexijt = 1 vs. = 0).

-We also find that investor i's normalized net investment in a given firm-OrderImbalance{ijt} is 11% greater if the firm is managed by a coethnic CEO in the month in question; 18% greater with maximum ethnic proximity to the CEO; 70% greater if the firm is managed by a coethnic board; and 167% greater with maximum ethnic proximity to the board.
+We also find that investor i's normalized net investment in a given firm-OrderImbalanceijt is 11% greater if the firm is managed by a coethnic CEO in the month in question; 18% greater with maximum ethnic proximity to the CEO; 70% greater if the firm is managed by a coethnic board; and 167% greater with maximum ethnic proximity to the board.
 This is shown in the bottom panel of Table 1.
-Appendix Table A2 shows that the results are very similar if we restrict attention to investors' buys, ignoring their sells, or if we exclude Anglo and South Asian investors (see Appendix Table A3).
-The same is true if we exclude the largest investors in the sample.12 We also find some evidence that coethnic bias in investment decisions is somewhat greater for investments in Services than in "Industrial".
+Online Appendix Table A2 shows that the results are very similar if we restrict attention to investors' buys, ignoring their sells, or if we exclude Anglo and South Asian investors (see Online Appendix Table A3).
+The same is true if we exclude the largest investors in the sample.
+We also find some evidence that coethnic bias in investment decisions is somewhat greater for investments in Services than in "Industrial".
 We leave a deeper investigation of heterogeneity in ethnic investing across individual investors to future research.

 The estimates in Table 1 capture how "coethnicity itself" and any correlated match characteristics of investor-firm pairs affect investment.
-They rely both on cross-sectional variation of the form used in existing studies of ethnic discrimination in markets and workplaces-loosely, comparing the investment of investors differences across observations (see e.g. Chordia et al., 2002).
+They rely both on cross-sectional variation of the form used in existing studies of ethnic discrimination in markets and workplaces-loosely, comparing the investment of investors A and B in firm 1 relative to firm 2, when one investor shares an ethnicity with one of the two firms and the other with neither-and on "changes in coethnicity" within investor-investment object pairs.
+We next replace $\gamma_i$ and $\delta_j$ with an investor-firm fixed effect.
+By only using CEO/board turnover to estimate $\beta$ , we isolate a more precisely defined coethnicity effect-how shared identity

-11Ethnic concentration increases during our data period: "the other side of the market" in transactions that increase the portfolio weight of coethnic firms is often simply non-coethnics of the CEO or board.
+&lt;sup>12Ethnic concentration increases during our data period: "the other side of the market" in transactions that increase the portfolio weight of coethnic firms is often simply non-coethnics of the CEO or board.
 The period we study is also one in which many small investors joined the stock market.

-12For example leaving out the 10% of investors with highest portfolio value, or the 10% biggest investors in each firm.
+&lt;sup>13For example leaving out the 10% of investors with highest portfolio value, or the 10% biggest investors in each firm.